Mental Health

 It would whisper I couldn’t get up in front of those people to say a speech I had earnestly and passionately been preparing for.
 It would shout I couldn’t play that sport because what if I was bad at it?
 What would people think?
 It told me I couldn’t recover because I didn’t know what my life would look like after I recovered.

-For years, my inner voice was muted and fear was the voice that took over, parasitic in nature, leaching the voice of reason until it was no longer there.
+Fear was parasitic in nature, leaching the voice of reason until it was no longer there.
 I let it dictate what I did or didn’t do, who I talked to, what activities I participated in, and where I did or didn’t go.

 I never knew the true freedom of saying no until I was tired of letting the voice of fear control me.

 I still remember exactly when it happened.
 I always wanted to play sports, but I was terrible at soccer and baseball, and in my hometown, those were the only two sports you played.
-I would watch teams play and wish I could have that same sense of camaraderie, but continued to be too afraid to join a team in case I was made fun of or goofed up.
+I would watch teams play and wish I could have that same sense of camaraderie but I continued to be too afraid to join a team in case I was made fun of or goofed up.

 My sister started playing rugby and I remember falling in love with the sport.
 There was talk at my school about a senior boys’ team starting up, and I wanted desperately to play.
-However, the voice of fear held me back, whispering I wasn’t athletic enough, or tall enough, or muscular enough.
+However, the voice of fear held me back, whispering I wasn’t athletic enough, tall enough, or muscular enough.

 But then I got thinking.
 What if I was awful?
 What would it really matter?
 Sure, maybe I wasn’t athletic enough right away, but that is something that can be honed and improved.